 Year 11 Course Year 12 Course Biophysical interactions - a study of biophysical processes and issues and their management such as climate.
-Global challenges - an investigation of population and development issues occurringon a global scale.
-The Senior Geography Project - a practical research project on a geographical issue chosenby the student.
+Global challenges - an investigation of population and development issues occurring on a global scale.
+The Senior Geography Project - a practical research project on a geographical issue chosen by the student.
 Ecosystems at Risk - an investigation of ecosystems at risk, their management and protection.
-Urban Places - a study of world cities, mega-citiesand the urban dynamics of large cities and urban dynamics.
+Urban Places - a study of world cities, mega-cities and the urban dynamics of large cities and urban dynamics.
 People and Economic Activity- a study of factors affecting global patterns of viticulture and winemaking and a local case study of winery in the Hunter Valley.

-Year 11 Course Internal Year 12 Course Internal Knowledge and understanding of course content 40% Geographical tools and skills 20% Geographical inquiry and research, including fieldwork 20% Communication of geographical information 20% Geographical tool/ fieldwork 20% Geographical research 20% Knowledge and understanding /Interpretation and synthesis of geographical stimulus 40% Geographical explanations, discussion, expositions and reports 20%
+11 Course Internal Year 12 Course Internal wledge and understanding of course content graphical tools and skills 20% Geographical tool/ fieldwork 20% Geographical research 20% Knowledge and understanding /Interpretation and graphical inquiry and research, including work 20% Imunication of geographical information 20% synthesis of geographical stimulus 40% Geographical explanations, discussion, expositions and reports 20% munication of geographical information 20% reports 20%